-This policy should be read in conjunction with part 1 of 'keeping children safe in education (Part 1) September 2020, Contextual Safeguarding (May 2020 update), The Prevent Duty (Departmental advice for schools and childcare providers 2015) and Work based Learners and the Prevent statutory duty – Guidance for providers (September 2018)
+This policy should be read in conjunction with part 1 of 'Keeping Children Safe in Education September 2022, Contextual Safeguarding (May 2020 update), The Prevent Duty (Departmental advice for schools and childcare providers 2015) and Work based Learners and the Prevent statutory duty – Guidance for providers (May 2021)

 Hawk Training recognises that it has a moral and statutory duty under s175 Education Act 2002 and the Children Act 1989 and Section 26 of the Counter-Terrorism and Security Act 2015 to safeguard and promote the welfare of its learners.
 These documents offer guidance and outlines procedures that must be followed in all cases of suspected abuse and situations of serious risk.